halfdane/dsedley/content/publications/books.md

 (Berkeley and Los Angeles, 2007)

-### Italian translation, Creazionismo.
+### Italian translation of the above, Creazionismo.
 Il dibattito antico da Anassagora a Galeno
 (Rome, 2011)

-###  Pyrrhonists, Patricians, Platonizers.
+###  (ed., with A.M.
+Ioppolo) Pyrrhonists, Patricians, Platonizers.
 Hellenistic Philosophy in the Period 155-86 BC
-(ed., with A.M.
-Ioppolo)

 (Naples, 2007)

-Ancient Models of Mind: Studies in Human and Divine Rationality (ed., with Andrea Nightingale) volume of essays in honour of A.A.
+### (ed., with Andrea Nightingale) Ancient Models of Mind: Studies in Human and Divine Rationality
+volume of essays in honour of A.A.
 Long; Cambridge, 2010)

-### Plato: Meno and Phaedo
+### (with Alex Long) Plato: Meno and Phaedo
-(with Alex Long) translation with introduction and notes; Cambridge, 2010)
+translation with introduction and notes; Cambridge, 2010)

-###The Philosophy of Antiochus
+### (editor) The Philosophy of Antiochus
 editor (Cambridge, 2012)